 IZUM does not cooperate directly with the libraries from the participating countries.
-At the moment, the only exception is Albania, for which the tasks of the national COBISS centre are currently carried out by IZUM.
+At the moment, the only exception is Albania, or which the tasks of the National COBISS Centre are currently carried out by IZUM.

 Based on the agreement on full membership in the national library information system, concluded between the libraries and the national COBISS centre, the libraries take on the responsibility to follow the rules of system operation and pay an annual membership fee, unless arranged otherwise (e.g. in Slovenia, the activities of the national COBISS centre are almost entirely financed by the Ministry of Education, Science and Sport).
 Among other things, the membership fee includes a fee for using the COBISS software.